-a) Students must comply with institutional/corporate policy of the site to which they are assigned.
+Students must comply with institutional/corporate policy of the site to which they are assigned.
 Individual institutions and practice sites may have immunization, testing or documentation requirements for student placements beyond those required by the Faculty.
-Information regarding these requirements will be provided to students when site assignments are confirmed.
+Information regarding these requirements will be provided to students when site assignments are confirmed on CORE ELMS